Henry Stiene, M.D.

 - Unstable Ligaments and Joints (shoulder, elbow, wrist, hand, hip, pelvis, knee, ankle and foot)

 - Avascular Necrosis ( stages 1-4 ) of the shoulder, hip, knee, or ankle

 - Osteoarthritis of the knee, hip, ankle, shoulder, elbow, wrist, foot or hand

 - Tears of the rotator cuff, tennis or golfer’s elbow, hamstring, gluteus, quadriceps, patella tendon, achilles, plantar fascia, sports hernia, groin pulls, peroneal, posterior tibial tendon

 - Other cartilage injuries such as a knee meniscus tear, hip labral tear, shoulder labral tear, TFCC tear in the wrist, osteochondral or chondral injuries to the articular cartilage in all joints

-Stem cells are found inside each person and function in adults to heal injured tissues.
-As people age or experience injuries, their stem cell concentration may not be high enough to effectively heal all parts of their body.
-Since stem cells naturally self-renew, they expedite healing and allow for a fuller recovering of worn out of damaged tissue.
-By placing a patient’s own stem cells strategically, the body is able to heal itself without any surgical procedures.
+Bone marrow concentrate is found inside each person and function in adults to heal injured tissues.
+As people age or experience injuries, their concentration may not be high enough to effectively heal all parts of their body.
+Since bone marrow concentrate naturally self-renews, they expedite healing and allow for a fuller recovering of worn out of damaged tissue.
+By placing a patient’s own BMC strategically, the body is able to heal itself without any surgical procedures.

 Elbow, Ankle & Foot Exercises and Stretches